chansiawwei/funxyz-token-conversion/README.md

 ## 🔍 Assumptions Made

-**Price Accuracy**: Assuming API prices are updated frequently, thus Short Polling every minute **Chain Support**: Limited to the specified chains for each token **User Intent**: Users want to see approximate values, not execute actual swaps **Future support of huge dataset**: virtualization on the list is being done to future proof huge dataset
+-**Price Accuracy**: Assuming API prices are updated frequently, thus Short Polling every minute -**Chain Support**: Limited to the specified chains for each token -**User Intent**: Users want to see approximate values, not execute actual swaps -**Future support of huge dataset**: virtualization on the list is being done to future proof huge dataset

 ## 🚨 Known Limitations